michaelbirdtx/MageWar/replit.md

 ## Overview

 Mage War is a turn-based spell-crafting game where players build custom spells by combining elemental components (Fire, Water, Earth, Air) and battle against an AI opponent.
-The game features a drag-and-drop interface for assembling spell components into powerful magical attacks, with tactical depth through mana management and elemental synergies.
+The game features a **draw-based resource system** (similar to Dominoes/Rummikub) where players randomly draw material components from a shuffled pool each round.
+The drag-and-drop interface allows assembling spell components into powerful magical attacks, with tactical depth through hand management and elemental synergies.
 The application is a full-stack web game with real-time spell crafting, combat animations, and AI-powered opponent behavior.

 ## User Preferences